Gonzaga marks key moments in the life of the community with appropriate liturgical celebration.

 In Gonzaga we are committed to the growth and development of the boys in a range of knowledge and learning experiences, including the faith dimension of their lives.
 The purpose of the R.E. programme and the Retreats as part of it, is to integrate the spiritual with the personal development of the student, as well as to build up a Christian community, in the class and in the school.
 Faith formation is not a mysterious process.
 In the main, it follows the developmental patterns as other modes of learning.
 Spiritual growth requires exposure to spiritual values and information and most particularly, spiritual experience.
 This latter is what the retreat programme provides.

-A personally directed interactive retreat, with individual and group prayer, bonding exercises, sharing and reflection.
-Individual counselling is also available.
+This is a personally directed interactive retreat in the Ignatian tradition, with individual and group prayer, bonding exercises, sharing and reflection.
 For this retreat one needs to be comfortable sharing feelings as well as ideas.
-This retreat is given by Myles O’Reilly SJ and Elisabeth Clarke.
-See here for Manresa briefing paper.
+This retreat is limited to a maximum number of 18 participants.

-The retreat, Responding to Injustice, is about looking at the state of the world and learning how to serve it more effectively in ones adult life.
-In Gonzaga students will have learned about being “men for and with others”, but this retreat makes space to renew his commitment to make the world a better place.
-The Responding to Injustice retreat asks him to look beyond his own need and wants, as Jesus did.
-All this is experienced in the context of one’s own dreams, which may be to further study, form a career, create a family and nourish one’s own life.
-This retreat is directed by Ms Clare O'Brien Quinn.
-See here for the briefing paper.
+The retreat, Responding to Injustice, is about looking at the state of the world and learning how to serve it more effectively in your adult life.
+In Gonzaga you will have learned about being “men for and with others”, but this retreat makes space to renew your commitment to make the world a better place.
+The Responding to Injustice retreat asks you to look beyond your own need and wants, as Jesus did.
+All this is experienced in the context of your own dreams, which may be to further study, form a career, create a family and nourish your own life.

 Fifth Year: KAIROS